Designing Your Funeral

 THE Next STEPS

-Here we have informed you of the fundamentals, and now you should think more about what exactly will meet the needs of you and your family.
-Perhaps you can assemble your family to discuss their feelings, concerns and desires.
-Please call us at 1-850-627-1111 if you need further guidance.
-One of our professional funeral arrangers would be honored to help you clarify your thoughts.
+Now that we've reviewed the fundamentals, think more about what exactly will meet your needs.
+Perhaps you can assemble your family to discuss their feelings, concerns, and desires.
+And if you need further guidance, please call us at 1-850-627-1111.
+Our funeral director/owner would be honored to help you clarify your thoughts.